ZacharyGodfrey/ts-api/README.md

 ### Run the Application

 - `npm i` to install dependencies
-- `npm run local` to run the app in watch mode
+- `npm run local` to run the API in watch mode
 - `http://localhost:8080`

 ## Domain Entities